 Stress is expected in any legal position, but there is a difference between manageable and excess stress.
 When a lawyer experiences excessive stress levels, there can be physical, mental, and social consequences like insomnia, depression, substance abuse, and burnout.

-Minimizing stress not only alleviates the signs and symptoms of excess stress but it makes lawyers better at their jobs.
+Minimizing stress alleviates the signs and symptoms of excess stress and makes lawyers better at their jobs.
 Less stress makes lawyers more emotionally available to clients, less likely to experience burnout, and better co-workers for their office mates.
-A healthy law firm has lawyers that minimize their stress to manageable levels.
+A healthy law firm has lawyers who minimize their stress to manageable levels.

-If your stress primarily stems from interacting with emotional situations, like clients going through difficult life events, then therapy and practicing mindfulness techniques are likely to help.
+If your stress primarily stems from interacting with emotional situations, like clients going through difficult life events, therapy and practicing mindfulness techniques will likely help.
 Therapy gives you an open avenue to talk about all feelings you have without judgment.

 Therapy is also an excellent place to learn about and practice healthy coping mechanisms.
 For instance, meditation can help put mental distance between you and emotionally latent work to protect your emotions.